 Weed control in your grass probably feels like a never-ending chore.
 No matter what you do, every time you open your front door, you spot more weeds.
 Those pesky pest plants have adapted ingenious methods of spreading their seeds and thriving in harsh conditions.
-The trick to getting rid of them is to think one step ahead, and your lawn will eventually be weed-free and healthy.
+The trick to getting rid of them is to think one step ahead.
+Your lawn will eventually be weed-free and healthy.

 1. Pulling weeds by hand is tedious, but effective.